McDonald man files suit against village, claiming he was denied public records

 The lawsuit maintains the village ordered a committee study, but Ross did not provide information on why a committee study was not available.

-Dugan still had not received the documents he sought as of Monday, the day he filed the lawsuit.
+Ross, when reached by telephone Friday, said he provided Dugan with all of the documents the village has regarding the rate study and the committee’s work, including documents in the first quarter of 2017 and again this year.

+He said Dugan files a great deal of public-records requests, and that is his right.
+He also has filed two suits in the Ohio Court of Claims, which were both dismissed, and elsewhere.

-The suit says the village did not produce the requested documents within a reasonable period..
-It seeks all available remedies, including $100 per day per day in monetary compensation for each day of unreasonable delay.
+The suit seeks all available remedies, including $100 per day in monetary compensation for each day of unreasonable delay.

 More like this from vindy.com